programodev/programodev.github.io/python/find-reverse-of-a-number.md

 ---
-title: Find the reverse of a number.
+title: "Find the reverse of a number"
 ---
 ```python
 x=int(input("Enter number: "))